bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 The **tag service** is the web service provided by the broadcaster to respond to client requests.
-It must implement a number of endpoints depending on the level of service it provides.
+It must implement a number of endpoints depending on the authorization modes it provides.

 ### Authentication